Eddie Griffin: Going for Broke

-Eddie Griffin: Going For Broke is an American reality documentary television series on VH1 that debuted September 14, 2009.
+Eddie Griffin: Going for Broke is an American reality documentary television series on VH1 that debuted September 14, 2009.
 The series chronicles the life of comedian Eddie Griffin's financial foibles caused by the family and friends he's supporting plus the help he's receiving from his mother, who has moved in with him.

 Episodes

+Reception

+Melissa Camacho of Common Sense Media wrote, "While Griffin's generosity seems genuine, the show's depiction of family isn't always the most positive. ...
+And some of Griffin's attempts to curb his own negative behaviors -- like hosting flamboyant parties, drinking, and smoking -- seem a bit half-hearted, too.
+But all that aside, there are definitely real lessons to be learned here."
+Variety's Brian Lowry said of the show, "If VH1 is looking to spruce up its besmirched celeb-reality profile, it could probably start with a judicious snip or two of its own."